 There is a 28-year lag between the increased presence of cosmic rays and the increase in cancer deaths.
 It’s not so simple as a person being exposed to cosmic rays and then developing cancer immediately afterwards.
 What is called the “grandmother effect” comes into play; the cosmic rays actually damage the germ cells of one’s parent while that parent is still in the grandmother’s womb.

-So, the parent is exposed to cosmic rays while still developing as a fetus, and this damage then emerges as cancer in the parent’s children, but is not passed down further.
+So, the parent is exposed to cosmic rays while the fetus is still developing, and this damage then emerges as cancer in child, but is not passed down further.

-People in more northern and southern latitudes are exposed to more of this radiation from the Sun, thus the rates of cancer death were higher in these regions than near the equator.
+People in more northern and southern latitudes are exposed to more of this radiation, thus the rates of cancer death were higher in these regions than near the equator.
 On average, the oscillation in cancer deaths was between 10-15% during the period of the study.

 Any good scientist will tell you that correlation does not necessarily mean causation; the increase in cosmic rays matches well the increase in cancer deaths over this time period, but there could yet be other reasons for this increase.